Email Warmup

 What we scored (and why):

-Per-mailbox pricing can be fine for 1 to 5 inboxes, but it gets expensive fast when you're managing dozens.
+Pricing model vs inbox strategy.
+Per-mailbox pricing can be fine for 1-5 inboxes, but it gets expensive fast when you're managing dozens.
 We scored tools higher when the pricing model stayed predictable as inbox count scaled.

+Realism controls.
 Warm-up should look like normal human email behavior.
 We prioritized tools that let you control daily volume, ramp-up pace, reply rate, sending windows, and pausing when you start real campaigns.

+Reporting you can act on.
 Warm-up is not the goal.
 Inboxing is.
 We looked for tools that help you answer: are messages landing well, is performance trending up or down, and what changed when it dipped.

+Fit with your outbound stack.
 Bundled warm-up inside a cold email platform can be convenient, especially early on.
 We scored higher when the warm-up experience was easy to manage alongside real sending, without forcing lock-in or limiting flexibility.

-FAQ: Email warm-up in 2026
+FAQ: Email Warm-Up Tools in 2026

 Does email warm-up still work in 2026?